 Section 3.
 Where there are two or more nominees for office, voting shall be by written ballot.

 Section 4.
-New Officers shall be installed at the April (Annual) Chapter meeting and their two year terms shall date from that meeting.
+New Officers shall be installed at the April (Annual) Chapter meeting and their terms shall date from that meeting.

 Section 5.
 Chapter Meetings shall follow Robert's Rules of Order, Revised.

 ARTICLE V - Duties of Officers

 Section 1.
 The President shall preside at all meetings of the Chapter and of the Board of Governors and shall exercise the usual functions and duties of the presiding officer.
 He shall be responsible for the enforcement of the Chapter Constitution & By-Laws.
 The President shall appoint two or more members to the Standing Committees.
 He shall serve as ex-officio member of all committees.
 He shall serve as Chairman of the Program Committee.